 The next two controls show the vertical and horizontal magnifications.
-If either value is set to a value other than x1, a vertical or horizontal offset will be shown on the bottom right edge of the Waveform display.

-The waveform can be offset by moving the focus cursor to the Waveform window and pressing OK.
+If either value is set to a value other than x1, a vertical or horizontal offset is displayed at the bottom-right edge of the waveform display.
+The offsets are set by moving the focus cursor to the waveform window and pressing OK.
 The menu keys can then be used to scroll around the window.
-The offset will be the same for all magnification values, so switching between x1 and x5 will not lose the offset used in x5 mode.
+The offset is the same for all magnification values so switching between x1 and x5 will not lose the offset used in x5 mode.

-The vertical offset values are in signal level bits but displayed in the current scale units, so switching between scales will keep the same offsets.
+The vertical offset values are in signal level bits but displayed in the current scale units so switching between scales will keep the same offsets.